Joe Pesci: Acting

 For example, the scene where Tommy tells a story and Henry is responding to him—the "Funny how?
 Do I amuse you?" scene—is based on an actual event that Pesci experienced.
 He was waiting tables when he thought he made a compliment to a mobster by saying he was "funny", which was not taken well.
 It was worked on in rehearsals where he and Liotta improvised, and Scorsese recorded four to five takes, rewrote their dialogue, and inserted it into the script.
 The dinner scene with Tommy's mother was largely improvised.
 Pesci received the Academy Award for Best Supporting Actor for the role, which he accepted with one of the shortest speeches in Oscar history, saying simply, "It's my privilege.
 Thank you" before leaving the stage.

 Pesci also co-starred in the blockbuster Home Alone in 1990, his character Harry Lime one of two bumbling burglars - along with Daniel Stern as Marv Murchins - who attempt to burgle the house of an eight-year-old played by Macaulay Culkin.
-Pesci's use of "cartoon cursing", or menacing gibberish, garnered comparisons to Looney Tunes character Yosemite Sam.
+Pesci's use of "cartoon cursing" or menacing gibberish, garnered comparisons to Looney Tunes character Yosemite Sam.
 Pesci reprised his role in a sequel Home Alone 2: Lost in New York (1992).

 In 1991, Pesci played David Ferrie in JFK.
-In 1992, he appeared as the title character in the comedy My Cousin Vinny with Ralph Macchio, Marisa Tomei and Fred Gwynne.
-During the same year Pesci headed up the cast of The Public Eye as Leon "Bernzy" Bernstein, a photographer.
+The following year, he appeared as the title character in the comedy My Cousin Vinny with Ralph Macchio, Marisa Tomei and Fred Gwynne.
+Also in 1992, Pesci headed up the cast of The Public Eye as Leon "Bernzy" Bernstein, a photographer.
 His performance in the film, a departure from his usual characters, has been critically acclaimed.

 Pesci hosted the sketch comedy show Saturday Night Live on October 10, 1992, while doing publicity for My Cousin Vinny.
-During his monologue, in response to Sinéad O'Connor tearing a picture of Pope John Paul II on the previous broadcast in protest of sexual abuse in the Catholic Church, he described how he wished to give her "such a smack".
+During his monologue, in response to Sinéad O'Connor tearing a picture of Pope John Paul II on the previous broadcast in protest of sexual abuse in the Catholic Church, Pesci described how he wished to give her "such a smack".

 In 1993, Pesci made an appearance in A Bronx Tale as Carmine.
 The film starred Robert De Niro, who also directed, and Chazz Palminteri, who wrote the play from which the film was adapted.
 Both De Niro and Palminteri personally offered Pesci the role.
-In 1995, Pesci had his third collaboration with Scorsese and De Niro in the film Casino, playing Nicky Santoro, based on real-life Mob enforcer Anthony Spilotro, along with Sharon Stone and James Woods; Pesci had previously co-starred with the latter in Once Upon a Time in America.
+In 1995, Pesci had his third collaboration with Scorsese and De Niro in the film Casino, playing Nicky Santoro, based on real-life Mob enforcer Anthony Spilotro, along with Sharon Stone and James Woods.
+Pesci had previously co-starred with the latter in Once Upon a Time in America.
 During filming, Pesci broke the same rib that had been broken 15 years prior during the production of Raging Bull.
-In 1996, Pesci was considered to play Myron Larabee, the stressed-out postman, in Jingle All the Way opposite Arnold Schwarzenegger, but the part was ultimately given to Sinbad, whose physical size was more comparable to Schwarzenegger's.
+In 1996, he was considered to play Myron Larabee, the stressed-out postman, in Jingle All the Way opposite Arnold Schwarzenegger, but the part was ultimately given to Sinbad, whose physical size was more comparable to Schwarzenegger's.